Bosnia and Herzegovina - Country Commercial Guide

 Information about the sector’s regulatory framework and latest activities can be found on the BiH Communications Regulatory Agency’s (CRA) website.

-Bosnia’s telecommunications sector, similar to electric power production and other infrastructure, was divided along ethnic lines following the 1992-1995 war.
-In the Federation, service is split between the Sarajevo-based BH Telecom in Bosniak-majority areas and Mostar-based HT Mostar in Croat-majority areas, while Banja Luka-based M:Tel (Telekom Srpske) covers the entire territory of Republika Srpska.
+Bosnia’s telecommunications sector was divided along ethnic lines following the 1992-1995 war.
+In the Federation, service is split between the Sarajevo-based BH Telecom in Bosniak-majority areas and Mostar-based HT Mostar in Croat-majority areas, while Banja Luka-based M:Tel (Telekom Srpske) covers the entire territory of the Republika Srpska.

-M:Tel was privatized in December 2006 via a sale to Telekom Srbija, the dominant fixed-line and mobile telephone provider of Serbia, whose government owns a controlling interest in the parent company.
+In December 2006, M:Tel was privatized via a sale to Telekom Srbija, the dominant fixed-line and mobile telephone provider of Serbia, whose government owns a controlling interest in the parent company.
 The Federation government owns controlling shares in BH Telecom and HT Mostar.
 The CRA awarded the three operators 4G licenses in April 2019.
 The mobile phone market currently is estimated to have around 98 percent market penetration.
 M:Tel has been expanding steadily both in the Republika Srpska and in the Federation.
-BH Telecom’s subsidiary BH Mobile and HT Mostar’s Eronet still have dominant positions in their traditional market areas.
+BH Telecom’s subsidiary, BH Mobile, and HT Mostar’s Eronet, maintain dominant positions in their traditional market areas.

-Bosnia and Herzegovina’s Communications Regulatory Agency (CRA) published data on the country’s communications markets for 2020, which revealed that mobile subscriber numbers decreased by 6 percent.
-According to the regulator’s statistics, there were a total of 3.509 million mobile subscribers in the country at the end of 2020.
-BH Telecom remains the sector leader, accounting for 43.4 percent of the nation’s mobile subscribers at end of 2020, followed by the other two network operators M:Tel and HT Eronet retaining their second-placed and third-placed spots with 36 percent and 20.3 percent, respectively.
-At the end of 2021, there were six active mobile virtual network operators in Bosnia and Herzegovina.
+Bosnia and Herzegovina’s Communications Regulatory Agency (CRA) published data on the country’s communications markets for 2022, which revealed that mobile subscriber numbers increased by 2 percent over the number of mobile subscribers in 2021.
+According to the regulator’s statistics, there were a total of 3.811 million mobile subscribers in the country at the end of 2022.
+BH Telecom remains the sector leader, accounting for 42.3 percent of the nation’s mobile subscribers at end of 2022, followed by the other two network operators M:Tel and HT Eronet retaining their second-placed and third-placed spots with 36.2 percent and 21.1 percent, respectively.
+At the end of 2022, there were six active mobile virtual network operators in Bosnia and Herzegovina.

-Total fixed line connections declined by 25 percent in 2021 to 543,797 with the nation’s three “dominant” operators – BH Telecom, M:Tel, and HT Mostar – controlling the majority (81 percent) of those between them while the number of fixed line connections with the private telecom companies increased to 145,498.
-The number of Internet users in 2021 was 2.3 million users with Internet penetration at 71 percent.
+Total fixed line connections declined by 6 percent in 2022 to 650,896 with the nation’s three “dominant” operators – BH Telecom, M:Tel, and HT Mostar – controlling the majority (80 percent) market share.
+The number of Internet users in 2022 was 2.5 million users, with Internet penetration at 77 percent.

 Leading Sub-Sectors